PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 ### Raw pointer semantic

 Raw pointer semantic does not have any special requirements to the implementation classes.
 It emulates pointers (just raw pointers, not smart pointers).
-The generated wrap classes do nothing at their destructors.
+The generated wrapper classes do nothing at their destructors.
 So, you need manually destroy the created underlying implementation objects to avoid memory leaks.

-The generated wrap classes have a special method for that, which usually has *Delete()* name by default.
+The generated wrapper classes have a special method for that, which usually has *Delete()* name by default.
-You can customize this name.
+You can customize this name, see [generation parameters XML schema](#generation-parameters-xml-schema).
 The special *Delete()* method uses a special generated *_delete* C API function.
 The generated *_delete* C API function is he same as the generated *_delete* C API function for copy semantic.